Netherdrake/conductor/README.rst

 Automatic Failover
 ==================
 We can use the Kill Switch to automatically failover as well.
 Instead of disabling our witness, the kill-switch can change our signing key to secondary key (backup node), and then monitor that.
-If second node misses blocks as well, the witness is finally disabled.
+If all keys provided trough `-k` flags miss blocks as well, the witness is finally disabled.

 **Example**

 .. code-block::

-   conductor kill-switch --second-key <BACKUP_NODE_PUBLIC_SIGNING_KEY>
+   conductor kill-switch -n 2 -k <BACKUP_NODE_PUBLIC_SIGNING_KEY> -k <BACKUP_NODE_2> ...

 See ``conductor kill-switch -h`` for more options.